posterkit/posterkit-sandbox/posters/lqdn-gafam-campaign/lqdn-gafam-todo.rst

 - [o] Introduce memoization functions or improve code flow re. multiple calls to e.g. "has_diacritics"
 - [o] Will poster.html also work on mobile with appropriate zooming?
 - [o] 404 Page for unknown parameters
-- [o] Why is the summary image quality so poor?
 - [o] Sanity checks and appropriate messages when running with invalid parameters to lang=, name=, passepartout=, etc.
 - [o] uncaught exception: Error querying directory contents from GitHub repository
 - [o] Control language sort order.
 Maybe put most-spoken western languages (English, Spanish) first?